-One of the most common Video Game Objectives is the rescue of a large but certain number of helpless beings, be they prisoners of war, Damsels in Distress or Ridiculously Cute Critters, trapped or imprisoned in various perilous locations deep inside Video Game Levels.
+One of the most common Video-Game Objectives is the rescue of a large but certain number of helpless beings, be they prisoners of war, Damsels in Distress or Ridiculously Cute Critters, trapped or imprisoned in various perilous locations deep inside the levels.
 (This is not to be confused with scenarios where the creatures are liberated in cutscenes after levels, or by triggering the Level Goals.)

 Once rescued, the creatures will usually do one of the following:

 - Follow behind the player character, All in a Row style.
 (In this case, they will almost certainly be invulnerable, though they may get separated from the player.)

 - Tag along with the player character, Escort Mission style.
 (The player must retain sole responsibility for protecting them.)

 - Disappear into the Player Inventory as a Live Item.